trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

-***Platform Maintenance Manual***

-Trusted Analytics Platform 0.8
+#Platform Maintenance Manual for Trusted Analytics Platform 0.8.0#

->This information is intended for internal Intel use only.
-Relevant information will be extracted and presented in a public documentation web page for users.
+**Note: This information is intended for internal Intel use only.
+Relevant information will be extracted and presented in a public documentation web page for users.**

 ## 1. Platform upgrades